 So, those trying to support a false position attack anything that contradicts it.
 Discounting facts or arguments because of their scarcity is the potential sign of an illegitimate position.
 A first-line defense is to debunk legitimate facts and new valid theories.
 Scarcity is an argument people use to discredit discoveries in science and archeology.

 A fact remains a fact, even if you can only find it in one place.
 The answer to this fallacy is doing your research.
 Uncovering deception often reveals how people destroy evidence.
-We must consider additional facts if we want to know the truth, even contradict our current understanding.
+We must consider additional facts if we want to know the truth, even contradicting our current understanding.

 3. Ad hominem Attack